Katharina Prelicz-Huber

-Katharina Prelicz-Huber (born 12 October 1959, Bern) is a Swiss politician of the Green Party of Switzerland who serves as the president of the Swiss Union of Public Service Personnel (VPOD) and a member of the National Council.
+Katharina Prelicz-Huber (born 12 October 1959) is a Swiss politician of the Green Party of Switzerland who serves as the president of the Swiss Union of Public Service Personnel (VPOD) and a member of the National Council.

 Political career

 Prelicz-Huber was active in the politics in Zurich for many years, in the municipal council of Zürich from 1990 to 2003 and again from 2014 to 2019 as well as the cantonal council of Zurich from 2002 to 2008.
 On 15 September 2008, she succeeded Ruth Genner, who had been elected to the executive council of Zurich, in the National Council.
 She had a seat in the Grand Chamber until the Swiss parliamentary elections in 2011.
 In the Federal Elections in October 2019, she was re-elected to the National Council.

 Political views

 Prelicz-Huber supports the Swiss political traditions of a direct democracy and federalism.
 She has also been an active member of the women's rights movement since 1991.